SpenceKonde/DxCore/README.md

 But as we don't know what the actual voltage we need to use is - the documentation still maintains that to be 12v in one place, 3 volts higher than the absolute maximum.

 I would advise against experimenting with this unless you are prepared to either potentially sacrifice chips on the bench.
-I suggest using a ZIF socket, since at this time "Trying to use HV UPDI with a non-official tool" means "Trial and error, and until the documentation is correc"
+I suggest using a ZIF socket, since at this time "Trying to use HV UPDI with a non-official tool" means "Trial and error, and until the documentation is correct"

 ## Exposed Hardware Features